nevesnunes/blog/_posts/2020-07-30-CTF-Writeup---CyBRICS-2020---Hide-And-Seek.markdown

          00 00
 ```

-To bypass this anti-debugging check, we want to take the jump before it, which can be done in `gdb`:
+To bypass this anti-debugging check, we want to take the jump before it, which can be done in a debugger:

 ```gdb
 b *(0x555555554000 + 0x4d9ca)